jekuno/milia/test/README.md

 being tested, and work-arounds used.
 The reason for this document is to aid future upgrade efforts.

+## fixture vs factories?

+Milia v0.3 used factory_girl to generate test fixtures, but there were difficulties dealing with both the dynamic nature of creating objects which had to have an existing current_tenant established.
+In between v0.3 and v1.0, factory_girl upgraded significantly and meant all the test code would have to be reworked.

+Rather than relearning FactoryGirl and the extensive changes to make it work, I've decided to just use static fixtures as being the easiest way to have the test data fixtures.

 ## Model structure

 ### Required by Milia/Devise